Become a TCE Volunteer

 AARP Tax-Aide is successful because of the many volunteers who give freely of their time and expertise.
 There are a variety of volunteer opportunities within the AARP Tax-Aide program, and more volunteers are needed to expand this valuable program.

-Providing tax counseling requires three types of volunteer specialists.
+Three types of volunteer specialists are required to provide tax counseling.
 Each position uses different skills, but all are challenging, rewarding, and essential to the AARP Tax-Aide program's success.
 The three positions are:

-Instructors are responsible for conducting training sessions for Counselors on income-tax information and tax return preparation.
-The instructors are trained under the guidance of the Internal Revenue Service.
+- Instructors.
+Instructors are responsible for conducting training sessions for counselors on income tax information and tax return preparation.
+The instructors are trained under the guidance of the IRS.
 Instructors are selected for their knowledge of tax matters and for their training abilities.

 How to Volunteer